victoradepoju/Jhipster-microservices/README.md

 jhipster
 ```

-For a more detailed breakdown of the installation process, [here](https://www.jhipster.tech/installation/) is a link to the official JHipster page on how to install JHipster and it's prerequisites.
+For a more detailed breakdown on the installation process, [here](https://www.jhipster.tech/installation/) is a link to the official JHipster page on how to install JHipster and it's prerequisites.

 ## Setup